 Where appropriate, a Data Privacy Impact Assessment will be completed and evidence gathered, such as copies of privacy notices, a due diligence questionnaire, and periodic testing.

 We have over 200 data partners globally, who need to comply with applicable data protection regulations.
-Depending on where the data partners is in the world, and what data they process, GDPR compliance may not be relevant but compliance with applicable legislation is.
+Depending on where the data supplier is in the world, and what data they process, GDPR compliance may not be relevant but compliance with applicable legislation is.

 Each party in the chain has an obligation to ensure the third parties they each work with measure up, which is something we’re committed to here at GBG.